 “Everything we do comes either from love or from fear” Michael Arloski, Phd, Wellness Coaching for Lifestyle Change

-What would drive you towards change?
-A change that will ultimately bring you to a life where you’re thriving.
+What drives you to change?
+A lifestyle change where you’re well and thriving.
 You’re doing things aligned with your values and gives you joy.
 For some, fear is a motivating force.
 The fear of the possibility of chronic illness discovered after a routine physical exam.
-Perhaps an unexpected health incident occurs where you collapse on the floor overcome by the stress you’ve been dealing with for years.
-Or you’re constantly sick fearing you’ll get fired from your job or unable to run your business.
-These types of circumstances can lead people to re-examine their lifestyle and make changes to improve their health and well-being.
+Perhaps an unexpected incident happens like collapsing on the floor overcome by the stress you’ve been dealing with for years.
+Or you’re constantly sick, fearing you’ll get fired from your job or unable to run your business.
+These types of circumstances can lead people to re-examine their lifestyle and come to terms with making changes to improve their health and well-being.

-Unfortunately, while fear may jumpstart you towards a journey of wellness, your motivation to continue fades away.
-Fear is as an extrinsic motivator.
-One that comes from an external source and is temporary.
+While fear might jumpstart you to make healthier choices, the motivation to continue fades away.
+Because fear is as an extrinsic motivator – one that comes from an external source and is temporary.